yhannc/carsforsale/Readme.md

 	Applied to `one-car.ejs`. `Offer` type should contain attibutes `itemscope` and
 	[`itemtype="http://schema.org/Offer"`](http://schema.org/Offer)
-	It should contain the following property:
+	It should contain the following properties:

 		itemprop="name"
+		itemprop="itemOffered" (refers to type Car)
+		itemprop="price"
-	It may also contain the following property:
+	It may also contain the following properties:

 		itemprop="description"
+		itemprop="image"